More Maps of Hungary

 Hungary is a landlocked region located in Central Europe.
 Its borders are: Slovakia in the north, Romania and Ukraine in the east, Austria to the west, Serbia and Croatia to the south, and Slovenia to its southwest.

-There are 2 major rivers that run through the country, which are the Danube and the Tisza.
+There are two major rivers that run through the country, which are the Danube and the Tisza.

-Hungary is comprised of 3 geographical regions, namely: the Great Alfold in the eastern portion of the Danube; the Transdanubia in the hilly regions in the western section of the Danube; and the mountainous and hilly region of the North Hungarian Mountains.
+Hungary comprises three geographical regions, namely: the Great Alfold in the eastern portion of the Danube; the Transdanubia in the hilly regions in the western section of the Danube; and the mountainous and hilly region of the North Hungarian Mountains.

 Hungary is a unicameral parliamentary representative democratic republic.
-It has 2 leaders: the President as Head of State, and the Prime Minister as Head of Government.
+It has two leaders: the President as Head of State, and the Prime Minister as Head of Government.

 The President is elected by the National Assembly, which comprise the members of the parliament.
 The President's duties are highly ceremonial, such as receiving foreign heads of states in Hungary.
 He is also Commander-in-chief of the Armed Forces.